lslezak/ghreview/README.md

 - It can approve each pull request with the default "LGTM" message (Looks Good To Me), but you can use a custom message, see the [options](#options) below
 - Optionally can merge the pull requests and delete the source branch
+- The pull requests can be passed as arguments or they can be read from a file

 If a pull request is not approved then it is skipped and not touched at all.
 You need to comment at the GitHub pull request page manually in that case.